SuzanneNL/star-trail-photography/testing.md

     - The Sign Up button in the navigation bar stands out from the other buttons because of its white color.
 Signing up is easy and simple, and with only two required fields, little private information is needed to register.
     - Adding an image is simple as well, through a Materialize form.
 Taking your first star trail image feels like quite an achievement.
 I like to believe that new photographers are inspired by the images in the gallery and will feel a wish to share their own work as well, if they're proud of it (they will be!).
 6. **I want to let my registered users manage their own work and their account.**
     - Users can upload their images and as long as they are logged in, they can edit their work by clicking on the edit button.
-They will be directed to a page with the same form as the one for adding an image, except all the fields will be filled in with the current information of the image.
+They will be redirected to a page with the same form as the one for adding an image, except all the fields will be filled in with the current information of the image.
 He can change whatever he wants and by clicking on submit.
 The information is changed and saved in the database and therefore in the gallery and on the profile page.
     - He can also delete his image by clicking on the bin icon and confirming his decision.
     - The downside of signing up with nothing more than a username and a password is that without an e-mail address the username and password cannot be retrieved when the user loses his information.
 A user does have power of his account in the sense that he can change his password through a simple form, , or even delete his account.
 7. **I want to protect the work of users by not giving rights to edit and delete images to others than themselves.
 They should also be the only ones to be able to change their password or delete their accounts.**
     - Users can only see the edit and delete buttons under their own images.
-When a user chooses to edit an image he is directed to a page with the following URL: http://star-trail-photography.herokuapp.com/edit_image/<image_id>.
+When a user chooses to edit an image he is redirected to a page with the following URL: http://star-trail-photography.herokuapp.com/edit_image/<image_id>.
 Unfortunately, if a malevolent user was to discover the id of someone else's image (they cannot be retrieved from the website itself, but could be found for example by checking the browser history), he could copy this id into the URL and will then have the possibility to change the image.
     - When a user goes to the form for changing their password, the URL is as follows: